shriyans07/TopTenProject_1-sg/README.md

 - There is a basic description of the character.
 The footer of the website says "By Shriyans Ghosh", with the most amount of periodic table elements possible.

-Lastly, make sure to view the recording of the website which gives a sneak peak of the user interface with this website.
+Lastly, make sure to view the recording of the website which gives a sneak peak of the user interface of this website.

 Credits:
 - Google. (n.d.-b).
 Browse Fonts.
 Google Fonts. https://fonts.google.com/